 Subsequent entries reveal that Charles Ewing, John Hayes (1825 - 1911), and Varnum Taylor (1817 - 1883) were working on the addition.
 On May 13, 1869 Charles moved back into the house.
 He had the luxury of water pumped into the kitchen.
 A special thanks to Dawn Hance and Bette Ewing Fox for this history.

-These photos are courtesy of Phil Mandolare in 2020.
+The cover photo is from 2006 town records.
+The photos below are courtesy of Phil Mandolare in 2020.
 We would be most grateful for any older photos of this house.